Carlton Television: Regional

 For other details about local news and non-news programmes for London, see London News Network.

 Other ventures

 Between 1996 and 2003, Carlton owned a number of extra channels, carried initially on analogue cable, and also later on their flagship platform, ONdigital too, although none of them ever made it onto Sky Digital.
-However, three closed in 2000; and all five were closed by 2003.
+Three closed in 2000; and all five were closed by 2003.
 Most were closed due to funding issues and lack of loyal viewership.
 They all time-shared on three EPG positions.
 Carlton Food Network and Carlton Select shared a channel, Carlton Kids, Carlton World, and another channel named 'RAW!' shared the second.
 Carlton Cinema received an EPG position of its own, but would be periodically closed down to provide bandwidth for "On Sport 2" during the ONdigital days.

 Carlton Cinema

 Carlton Cinema was the Carlton channel which showed classic movies, but also unusually for a movie channel, cartoons.
 This ceased transmission on 31 March 2003, the last of the five Carlton channels to do so.